Documents

 Documents (Document/Doc)is a feature on yellow cloud and app that allows the customer to upload the documents, integrate their knowledge source to the yellow platform and enable the end users to extract relevant information from these documents quickly.

-Doc can process both unstructured textual data and structured tables.
-When you have multiple documents(20+) containing mostly(~70%) text, it is humanly impossible to convert this large pile of data into a structured format to feed it to a chatbot.
+When you have multiple documents(20+) containing mostly(~70%) text, it is humanly impossible to convert this large pile of data into a structured format to feed it to a AI-agent.
 In such cases, you can leverage this knowledge by feeding it to the Doc engine which utilizes its NLP model and directly searches for the most relevant response from within these documents.

 By using the Documents feature, you can expect the model to answer queries and take you to the right page/paragraph content with ~75-85% accuracy depending on the type and size of documents.